na-ho/Distributed-QuantLib/README.md

 With thread pool that connect direcly to C++ from JVM for achieving concurrency of execution in a computer

 ## Design
-The project is designed by use Microservice Pattern.
+The project is designed by use Microservices Pattern.
 Thread pool with LinkedBlockingQueue for each of pool worker

 ## Services